Mandatory Paid Family Leave is Trending in the United States

 Paid family leave in California is a state-sponsored insurance program covering employers of all sizes.
 Although this program does not create a leave of absence right for employees, it provides partial wage replacement for up to 6 weeks in any 12-month period while the worker is absent to care for a seriously ill or injured family member or to bond with a minor child within one year of birth, adoption, or foster care placement.

-The New Jersey Paid Family Leave Act grants eligible employees up to six weeks of paid leave benefits in any 12-month period to bond with a newborn or newly adopted child within 12 months of birth or placement, or to care for a covered family member suffering from a serious health condition.
+The New Jersey Paid Family Leave Act grants eligible employees up to six weeks of paid leave benefits in any 12-month period to bond with a newborn child (including a surrogate child) or a newly adopted/foster child within 12 months of birth or placement, or to care for a covered family member suffering from a serious health condition.

 As part of the state’s Temporary Caregiver Insurance Program, most employees in Rhode Island can take up to four weeks paid time off to care for a newborn or newly placed child, or to care for a seriously ill family member.